Most advice on sales call reporting is backward

 Build three report layers

-Weekly team dashboard Trendlines matter in this context.
-Show meeting set rate, opportunity creation, follow-up completion, and call outcomes by territory or route cluster.
-A weekly dashboard is for coaching.
+- Weekly team dashboard — trend lines for meeting set rate, opportunity creation, follow‑up completion, and outcomes by territory.
+For coaching.

-Keep this short.
-Focus on pipeline created from field activity, territory coverage quality, and where operational friction is hurting output.
-Leadership does not need raw call logs.
+- Leadership summary — a concise view of pipeline created from field activity, territory coverage, and where friction hurts output.
+No raw call logs.

 What to automate first

-- Follow-up task creation when a call ends without resolution
+- Follow‑up task creation when a call ends without a resolution

-- Email sequence enrollment when a rep marks a prospect for nurture
+- Email sequence enrollment when a prospect is marked for nurture

 - Manager alerts when a rep logs high activity with no pipeline creation

-- Cadence tracking so calls, emails, and social touches show up as one sequence, not separate fragments
+- Cadence tracking so calls, emails, and social touches appear as one sequence

-If you're evaluating systems that connect planning, field execution, and reporting, this overview of sales planning software for organized field teams is a good starting point.
+If you’re evaluating systems that connect planning, field execution, and reporting, see this overview of sales planning software for field teams.

 Keep the dashboard brutally simple